112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="16"><em>16.
 “The French welcomed us at first;  now they want us to get out.”</em></div>

-An American GI recently said, “We're like people who were given a wonderful reception for a week-end.
-But we've stayed in the house for a year.
+An American GI recently said, “We’re like people who were given a wonderful reception for a week-end.
+But we’ve stayed in the house for a year.
 No one wants a house guest that long.”

 Of course the French would prefer that American troops leave France as soon as